 If you wear a pair that are not suitable for your feet, this could lead to blistered feet, or even worse, injury.

-When investing in a pair of running shoes at a running shoe shop, it’s good to have answers to the following questions so they can help you find the best shoe for you:
+When investing in a pair of running shoes, it’s good to have answers to the following questions so you get the best help possible when selecting a pair of new shoes:

 - How long have you been running?